As Big Oil shrinks, boards plot different paths out of crisis

 Companies have opted for differing approaches to secure future growth, often choosing to narrow focus to their areas of expertise and the geographic location of their main assets.

-American firms Chevron ConocoPhillips and Hess Corp are withdrawing from more costly deepwater projects to focus on shale oil fields on their home turf, for example.
+For example, American firms Chevron and ConocoPhillips are deemphasizing costly deepwater projects to focus on shale oil fields on their home turf.
+Hess Corp, meanwhile, is spending more this year offshore than onshore, a reversal from 2015 spending emphasized onshore.

 Britain’s BP is betting on offshore gas in Egypt, while Royal Dutch Shell has opted for an alternative route as it seeks to safeguard its future: the $50 billion takeover of BG Group.